Lorttexwolf/Bloxlink-Mock-GuildAPI/README.md

 Because of this limited scope of data the end-developer/bot can access, this should reduce rate limits to guilds, not globally.
 In addition, it may be acceptable to publicly offer the reverse-search API.

 ## Installation ⚙️
-Firstly, you'll need to install the dependencies: `pip install sanic` & `pip install requests`
+Firstly, you'll need to install the dependencies: `pip install sanic requests`

 ### Environment
 Before you start, you'll need to configure some environment variables.